“As the deer pants for the water brooks,

 David turns from longing to remembering—and so must I. Thank God there is enough in my past to confirm that God is still God, and that He still does what He says He will do.

-Why do I so naturally fixate on the struggle before me instead of the faithfulness behind me?
-Why does the obstacle feel louder than the God who has already carried me through so much?
+Why do I so naturally fixate on the struggle before me rather than the faithfulness behind me?
+Why does the obstacle speak louder than the God who has already carried me through so much?

-There is real benefit in reviewing what God has done for us, in us, and through us.
+There is real benefit in reviewing what God has done for me, in me, and through me.
 These are not sentimental memories; they are anchors.
 They deserve to be written down, revisited, rehearsed.

-Perhaps if our minds were more practiced in remembering God’s past faithfulness, our present struggles would feel less intimidating—and we would turn to Him sooner, rather than only after repeated or certain failure.
+Perhaps if my mind were more practiced in remembering God’s past faithfulness, my present struggles would feel less intimidating—and I would turn to Him sooner, rather than only after repeated or certain failure.

 “Why are you in despair, O my soul?